openstack/trove/doc/source/dev/install.rst

 It is important to understand that this process is different now with the elements and scripts being part of the trove repository.
-In the past, one could clone trove-integration into the home directory and run redstack from there, and it would clone trove in the right place.
+In the past, one could clone trove-integration into the home directory and run trovestack from there, and it would clone trove in the right place.
 And if you were making changes in trove-integration, it didn't really matter where trove-integration was; it could be in home directory or /opt/stack, or for that matter, anywhere.
 This is no